mcore1976/cc1101-tool/README.md

 - rp2040 board added

 18.08.2023:
-- added command BRUTE "microseconds" "number of bits" for brute force attack on some DIP switches based garage gates.
+- added command BRUTE <microseconds> <number of bits> for brute force attack on some DIP switches based garage gates.
 Sometimes the code hangs after executing full brute force cycle.
 Trying to find the root cause...
 Another bad news is that I have reached full FLASH capacity of ATMEGA32U4 so no more extensions are possible to the code for this chip.